b-r3ad/Azure-Honeypot-SIEM/README.md

 # Step 2: Configuring the Honeypot (*Removing Security Controls*)
 1. **Modify Network Security Group (NSG):**
    - By default, RDP (Remote Desktop Protocol) is the only allowed inbound connection.
    - Delete the default RDP rule and allow all inbound traffic to attract attackers.
 2. **Disable Windows Firewall:**
    - Use RDP to access the VM.
-   - Open `wf.msc`, Set all firewall properties to Off.
+   - Open `wf.msc`, and set all firewall properties to Off.
 3. **Verify External Reachability:**
    - Ping the VM from your local machine to confirm it's reachable.